Run StarGen

 Repeat Count

 Hitting the stargen button at this point will generate just a single system.
-Adding a specific seed will make this reproducible, but if the result isn't what you're looking for you need to keep trying different seeds until you find what you're looking for.
+Adding a specific seed will make this reproducible, but if the result isn’t what you’re looking for, you need to keep trying different seeds until you find something better.
 Try this now: set the seed to 42, and the Repeat count to 10.
-This time you'll get 10 versions of Tau Ceti.
+This time you’ll get ten versions of Tau Ceti.

 Filter

-The problem with just doing this is that if you're looking for a particular type of planet, you'll have to wade through a lot of systems, most without habitable planets.
-To make this easier you can select Only systems with habitable worlds from the menu in the second line.
+The problem with just doing this is that if you’re looking for a particular type of planet, you’ll have to wade through a lot of systems, most without habitable planets.
+To make this easier, you can select Only systems with habitable worlds from the menu in the second line.
 This will change the command line options to “stargen -D4 -s42 -n10 -H”, and greatly reduce the number of systems generated.
 Try it.
 This should produce only 1 or 2 thumbnails.
+(Warning, if no systems get through the filter, the resulting page may be blank.)
 At the bottom of the page will be a table summarizing the results.
 It will look something like this:

 Summary